gregk27/LER-Docker/readme.md

 ## Image
 The image is built from the `docker/dev-environments-java` image for compatibility with docker development evironments.
 Vim, JDK-11, and Gradle are also included.
 Any files placed in the deploy folder will be placed in `/frc/` when building.

 Git is configured with the generic team user.
+This is overrident by docker dev environments, so `/frc/git-setup.sh` should be run when first creating the container in this case.

 ## Post-Commit Hook